urasandesu/Prig/README.md

 ### Step 3: Modify Stub Settings
-You can find the setting file `<assembly name>.prig` in the project(in this case, it is `mscorlib.prig`).
+You can find the setting file `<assembly name>.<runtime version>.v<assembly version>.prig` in the project(in this case, it is `mscorlib.v4.0.30319.v4.0.0.0.prig`).
 Modify the setting in accordance with the comment, then build all projects:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>